graalvm/graalvm-demos/README.md

 # GraalVM Demos

-This repository contains demo applications and benchmarks written in Java, JavaScript, Python, R, Ruby, and other JVM languages such as Kotlin and Scala.
+This repository contains demo applications and benchmarks written in Java, JavaScript, Python, and other languages.
 These applications illustrate the diverse capabilities of [GraalVM](http://graalvm.org).

 The demos are sorted by a framework, by a programming language, or by a technology.